Mainz Biomed Publishes CEO Statement; CEO Guido Baechler Eyes Major Growth And U.S. FDA Trials In 2025

+Mainz Biomed Publishes CEO Statement; CEO Guido Baechler Eyes Major Growth and U.S. FDA Trials in 2025

-(MENAFN- GlobeNewsWire - Nasdaq) BERKELEY, Calif. and MAINZ, Germany, Oct.
-01, 2024 (GLOBE NEWSWIRE) -- Mainz Biomed N.V.
+BERKELEY, US and MAINZ, Germany – October 1, 2024 -- Mainz Biomed N.V.
 (NASDAQ:MYNZ) (“Mainz Biomed” or the“Company”), a molecular genetics diagnostic company specializing in the early detection of cancer, today released a statement to shareholders highlighting its strategic plans for maximizing shareholder value, clinical developments, and its upcoming FDA trial anticipated for 2025, which aims to pave the way for entry into the U.S. market.
 Management believes 2025 will be a transformative year, positioning Mainz Biomed for substantial growth in global markets, particularly through its innovative diagnostic solutions.

 Corporate Flagship Product: Breakthrough Data and U.S. Expansion